California Gov. Gavin Newsom says he won't sign a proposed ban on tackle football for kids under 12

 Get Southern California news, weather forecasts and entertainment stories to your inbox.
 Sign up for NBC LA newsletters.

-The proposed ban was a step too far for Newsom, who, as a potential candidate for president beyond 2024, would be courting voters across the country where football carries significant cultural and social importance.
+The number of teenagers playing high school football in California dropped by 18% from 2015 to 2022 before a small increase in 2023, according to the California Interscholastic Federation’s participation survey.

+Meanwhile, flag football has become increasingly popular — even being embraced by the NFL, helping it to become an Olympic sport for the 2028 games in Los Angeles.

-The proposal to ban youth tackle football gained momentum this year amid increasing concern about concussions along with the rise in popularity of flag football.
-The goal was to have kids play flag football until age 12, which would give athletes about three years of playing tackle football before entering high school.
-Advocates say that would limit children's risk of brain damage, which studies have shown increases the longer a person plays tackle football.
+The thinking behind California's proposed ban was to have children play flag football until age 12, which would give athletes about three years of playing tackle football before entering high school.
+Advocates say that would limit children’s risk of brain damage, which studies have shown increases the longer a person plays tackle football.

 But the bill prompted strong opposition from parents, coaches and kids.
 Many attended a public hearing in the California Capitol last week wearing their football jerseys while asking lawmakers not to pass the bill.